 Learn how to install ceiling tiles and give your home the makeover you didn’t know it needed.
 This instant upgrade will give your home a luxe look on a budget.
 Use the following steps to install them in just a few hours.

-How to install ceiling tiles
+Learn how to install ceiling tiles with this easy tutorial

 Thank you to Fasade for supplying materials for this project.

 I recently upgraded the ceiling in my bedroom and today I’m sharing the before and after pics as well as showing you how easy it is to install ceiling tiles.